mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 Mainly in Buddhist history, [there are] two lines of teaching.
 One is the teaching of *emptiness*, mentioned by Nagarjuna.
 After that in Buddhist history, the Buddhist teaching based on Buddhist psychology has been developed.
 That is *Abhidharmakosha*, and the *mere consciousness*.

 But this book is kind of [an] overall picture of the teaching, including the teaching of emptiness, and also Buddha’s teaching in terms of Buddhist psychology.
 So it’s a very interesting book.
 Very systematical.
 The title is *The Awakening of Faith*.
-But originally [the title is], I think I would like to say, “The Treatise on Awakening Mahayana Faith.”
+But originally [the title is], I think I would like to say, *The Treatise on Awakening Mahayana Faith*.

 [In the word] *Mahayana*, *maha* is “great,” *yana* is “vehicle.”
 In this book, *Mahayana* is described [as] the essense of what is now, here, or the ultimate nature of what is here and now.
 Two meanings: one is what is the ultimate nature of what is here and now, and also the second meaning is “embracing.”
 So *maha* means the essence or ultimate nature of what is here [and] now.
 That *maha* is to embrace all sentient beings.
 That is the meaning of *maha*.